-Vancouver, B.C. really is a city to enjoy year-round.
-In the summer months there are beaches and bike lanes to explore, and in the winter months you can head to the nearby mountains for snowshoeing, skiing, and snowboarding..
+Vancouver is a city that can be enjoyed year-round.
+In the summer months there are beaches, wooded trails to walk, and bike lanes to explore.
+In the winter months you can head to the nearby mountains for snowshoeing, skiing, and snowboarding..
 You really have more than enough to keep you busy for days, with museums, parks, and local markets all within walking distance of downtown.
 Here are a few of my favourite things to do either in the city or very close by….

 The Capilano Suspension Bridge….this tourist attraction is about 30 minutes from downtown Vancouver.
 If you are staying in the city then there is a very convenient free shuttle that goes year round from Canada Place.
 The word Capilano is from the Squamish First Nation word Kia’palano which means beautiful river.

 The original bridge was built in 1889 and was made with hemp rope and cedar planks, eventually this footbridge was replaced with a wire cable bridge.